Professional wrestling strikes: Knee lift

 An attack in which a wrestler brings the knee up to hit the opponent under the chin as if performing an uppercut.
 This can either be performed in mid clinch or with the attacking wrestler charging at a kneeling or bent over opponent, lifting the knee upward to strike underneath the jaw or the side of the head.
 A double variation sets a wrestler standing in front of the opponent, then while performing the mid clinch, leaping to throw both knees upward to strike the opponent's chin, then releasing the hold to fall back on their feet.
 This move is notably used as a finisher by Giulia, who calls the move Arrivederci.
+A. J. Francis uses a running variation where he strikes his opponent on the ropes, which he calls the Tennessee Whiskey.

 Shining wizard

 A strike invented by The Great Muta delivered to an opponent down on one knee.
 After stepping off the opponent's raised knee with one foot, the wrestler swings the other leg and strikes the opponent's head with either the side of the knee or shin.
-A slight variation known as shining apprentice sees the wrestler use a running enzuigiri to the kneeling opponent's head without the use of the opponent's knee for leverage.
+A slight variation known as shining apprentice sees the wrestler use a running enzuigeri to the kneeling opponent's head without the use of the opponent's knee for leverage.
 Many other "shining" attacks exist, including big boots and dropkicks.
 The shining wizard can be applied to a standing opponent as well; this would be likely applied by stepping off the opponent's chest and then delivering a knee smash to the opponent's face.
 AJ Lee used this move as her finisher in her time in WWE.
 Nixon Newell uses this move as her finisher called The Shiniest Wizard.
 Eddie Edwards uses a version of this move as his finisher where he uses his knee to strike his opponent, known as the Boston Knee Party.
 Adam Cole uses a version of this move, called The Boom (formerly known as The Last Shot), where he strikes his opponent at the back of their head and neck.

 Spinning knee

 Also known as a discus knee or rolling knee, the wrestler advances toward a sitting or bent over opponent, performs a 360° spin and uses the momentum to deliver a jumping knee strike to the opponent's head.
-Former AEW and Current WWE wrestler Malakai Black uses this move as a signature against a standing opponent.
+Former AEW and WWE wrestler Aleister Black uses this move as a signature against a standing opponent.